12 Reasons for String of Nickels Plant Yellowing Leaves and How to Fix Them

 Solutions

-Keep the String of Nickels Plant away from cold draughts (drafts) like windy doors, drafts windows and other cold areas to prevent cold temperatures.
+Keep your String of Nickels Plant away from cold drafts like windy doors, drafts windows and other cold areas to prevent cold temperatures.
+Maintain an average temperature of 18-260C.
+Usually, a room temperature that is comfortable for you is ideal for the plant.
+Check out this guide on understanding temperature for houseplants.

 8. Overfeeding